-On October 25, 2019, we signed a supply agreement with Aker, to purchase RKO for a committed volume of commercial starting material for CaPre at a fixed price for a total value of \$3.1 million (take or pay).
+On October 25, 2019, we signed a supply agreement with Aker to purchase RKO for a committed volume of commercial starting material for CaPre at a fixed price for a total value of \$3.1 million (take or pay).
 The delivery of the RKO has been established following a calendar year basis and it is expected to be completed in the 4th calendar quarter of 2021.
-As at September 30, 2020, the remaining balance of the commitment with Aker amounts to \$2.8 million.
+As at December 31, 2020, the remaining balance of the commitment with Aker amounts to \$2.8 million.
 There are no termination provisions within the supply agreement.
-We are currently assessing whether we can recover any value from the raw krill oil product and given the uncertainty of recoverability, there is a risk that we may have a significant loss on this contract in the near term.
+Management is currently assessing whether the Corporation can recover any value from the raw krill oil product and given the uncertainty of recoverability, there is a risk that the Corporation may have a loss on this contract in the near term.